Charles Campbell

 Charles Campell is an interdisciplinary artist with glasses and patched pants.
 Interested in work that thinks for itself, he facilitates perpetual conversation exploring and expanding the possibilities of art.
 He has created multiple original works and he is a founder of both Skewed Visions and Fresh Oysters Performance Research.

-In addition to creating original performance works of his own, he produces 3PLAY; Cubicle, the online video series; and Petri Dish, Skewed Visions ongoing series of conversations about art.
+In addition to creating original performance works of his own, he produced 3PLAY; Cubicle, the online video series; and Petri Dish, Skewed Visions' series of conversations about art.

 Normative education includes a BA from Sarah Lawrence College, study as a part of the Chautauqua Conservatory Theater Company, and time at the Classic Stage Conservatory in New York City.
-In 1991 he entered the University of Minnesota where he sneaked an MA in Theater, studied with the Margolis-Brown Adaptors, and wrested a PhD out of some cold dead hands in 1997, where he has since been seen teaching.
+In 1991 he entered the University of Minnesota where he sneaked an MA in Theater, studied with the Margolis-Brown Adaptors, and wrested a PhD out of some cold dead hands in 1997, where he was once seen teaching.
 He has been assiduously studying the theories and practices of Tadeusz Kantor since 1993.

 He has performed for Laurie Van Wieren, Fire Drill, Laura Holway, Megan Mayer, Theater Novi Most, Mad King Thomas, Flaneur Productions, and 15-Head.
 He has created other live performance works for the Right Here Showcase, the Twin Cities Chekhov Festival, Open Eye Figure Theatre, Sam Johns & George McConnell, Tara King, Kevin Obsatz, Chris Schlichting, Small Art, and Young Dance.